BOOKS TO HELP YOU THROUGH BREAST CANCER

 The Biology of Belief by Bruce Lipton, Ph.D.

 This book was a major eye-opener for me.
-If you believe that you have a genetic predisposition to breast cancer, Dr Lipton blows that theory out of the water – or at the very least, amply demonstrates that your beliefs and thoughts govern our genes much more strongly than anything else.
+If you believe that you have a genetic predisposition to breast cancer, Dr Lipton blows that theory out of the water – or at the very least, amply demonstrates that beliefs and thoughts govern our genes much more strongly than anything else.
 This book gives you HOPE and shows that our bodies can be changed as we change our thinking.
 The author was trained as a cell biologist, so be prepared for lots of research… but it’s very readable and fantastic information.
-Reading this book literally changed my life and helped me to stop worrying about genetic predisposition.
+Reading this book literally changed my life and helped me to stop worrying about supposed genetic predisposition.

 Breast Cancer – Beyond Convention – The World’s Foremost Authorities on Complementary and Alternative Medicine Offer Advice on Healing Edited by M Tagliaferri, MD; I Cohen, OMD; and D Tripathy, MD.

-Fabulous up-to-date information on various complementary & alternative healing methods by the world’s foremost authorities.
+Fabulous information on various complementary & alternative healing methods by the world’s foremost authorities.
 I found it to be very helpful, it provided lots of in-depth information.

 Breast Cancer – Reduce Your Risk With Foods You Love by Robert Pendergrast, MD